 In talking with others about God over the years, I’ve heard three particular questions concerning God’s sovereignty.
-I’d like to share those here along with the hope-inspiring truths that I believe answer these questions.
+I’d like to share those here along with the hope-inspiring sovereignty of God scriptures that I believe answer these questions.

-Prayer and God’s Sovereignty—we are to believe in both.
-God answers our prayers within His sovereign will.
+Prayer and God’s sovereignty—we are to believe in both.
+God answers our prayers within God’s sovereign will.

 Think about it, if God answered every one of our prayers, just because we prayed it, then we would be sovereign.
 God would be ruled by what we said or asked of Him.

 But then, if He didn’t ever answer our prayers then there would be no use in praying.
 “Que Sera Sera…whatever will be, will be.”

 God always knows what He will do.
 But He also listens to our prayers.
 And when it is within His will to do so, He will do whatever is necessary…even change His predetermined course of action…in order to answer our prayer!
 Amazing!

 For example, God knew, of course, that Moses would beseech Him to not destroy the Israelites for their rebellion and idol worship of the golden calf.
 (Exodus 32:7-14) But had Moses not intervened in intercessory prayer, God would have continued on His course of action.
 God does not lie.
 Ever!
 (Titus 1:2) He would have destroyed them…as He had said.